dmill-bz/gremlin-php/README.md

 $db->close();
 ```
 Note that "n" above refers to a graph that supports transactions.
 And that transactions start a session automatically.
-Also, as of today g.addVertex() on Neo4j graphs is buggy.

 Example 5 (Using message object) :